lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 str binary_hmac (str bin-string, str key [, str algo [, binary]])

 Returns a string encoding the result of applying the HMAC-SHA256 cryptographically secure HMAC function to the contents of the string text or the binary string bin-string with the specified secret key.
 If algo is provided, it specifies the hashing algorithm to use.
 Currently, only "SHA1" and "SHA256" are supported.
-If binary is provided and true, the result is in MOO binary string format; by default the result is a hexidecimal string.
+If binary is provided and true, the result is in MOO binary string format; by default the result is a hexadecimal string.

 All cryptographically secure HMACs have the property that, if